Browse by Medical Category

 Call to request an appointment or refer a patient

 The Minimally Invasive Gynecologic Surgery (MIGS) Center at Massachusetts General Hospital brings together nationally recognized surgeons from every gynecologic discipline, including the Mass General Cancer Center.
 Each member of our team is dedicated to providing individualized, minimally invasive surgery options to diagnose and treat the full range of gynecologic conditions and improve our patients’ quality of life.

 Dr. Douglas N. Brown is director and chief of the MIGS Center at Mass General.
 The MIGS Center provides individualized, minimally invasive options to diagnose and treat the full range of gynecologic conditions.

 The MIGS Center team treats gynecologic conditions including:

 The multidisciplinary MIGS Center at Mass General includes specialists from reproductive endocrine, urogynecology, oncology, benign OBGYN and specialized MIGS fellows.
 Our surgeons take a collaborative approach to patient care to determine the best procedure for every patient.
 Watch video

-Depending on personal history and symptoms, our expert physicians may recommend one or a combination of the following minimally invasive treatments to address each patient’s individual condition.
+Depending on your personal history and symptoms, your multidisciplinary team of physicians and surgeons may recommend one or a combination of the following minimally invasive treatments to address your individual condition.